The Auditing Audit Studies Team investigates the scholarly knowledge of discrimination based on correspondence audit studies.

 Working paper available here.

 Figure 1.
-Forest Plot of Correspondence Audits Examining Discrimination Against Blacks by Type of Study
+Forest Plot of Correspondence Audits Examining Discrimination Against Black Americans by Type of Study

 Figure 2.
 Box Plot of White/Black Discrimination Ratio by Type of Correspondence Audit Study